 The Bottom Line

 Let me be blunt: you cannot retire at 35 with $500k in the United States.
 Not in a major city, not in a small town, not even in the cheapest rural area — unless you're willing to live in genuine poverty.
-Healthcare alone will eat $5,000–$8,000/year.
+Healthcare alone will cost $6,000–$10,000/year in 2026.
 Add rent, food, a car, insurance, and emergencies, and $500k simply doesn't generate enough passive income to sustain a 55-year retirement domestically.

-But if you're willing to think globally — and I mean really willing, not just daydreaming — $500k is more than enough.
+But if you're willing to think globally — and I mean really willing, not just daydreaming — $500k (~₹4.7 crore) is more than enough.

 You don't need $2M to be free.
 You need clarity, a strategy, and the willingness to design your life on your own terms.